 "What is it?"
 Sirius asked, so I handed it to him.
 "Ah, old Sluggy.
 Wanted me in the Slug Club until I demonstrated my complete lack of interest in potions.
 Or maybe it had something to do with my family being a bunch of lunatics," he shrugged and tossed the scroll into my bag.

 "What do you mean?
-Your mother is such a delightful woman," Lynn couldn't say it with a straight face, "last time I met her, she offered to snap my wand in half for me," she half explained.
+Your mother is such a delightful woman," Lynn couldn't say it with a straight face, "last time I met her, she offered to snap my wand in half for me."

 "Yes, charming," he rolled his eyes.

 "Really?"
-I looked to Lynn for the whole story, but before she could answer we were interrupted again.
+I looked to Lynn for further explanation, but before she could answer we were interrupted.

 "There you all are!"
-James rounded the corner, not bothering to keep his voice down, "Mulciber just got a months worth of detention for attacking Agatha Timms from behind!
-Fortunately McGonagall was behind him--the woman was furious I tell you!--he did a fair bit of damage.
+James rounded the corner, not bothering to keep his voice down, "Mulciber just got a months worth of detention for attacking Agatha Timms from behind.
+McGonagall was furious--he did a fair bit of damage.
 Ravenclaw better stomp them flat in the quidditch match this weekend."

 How quidditch had anything to do with it was beyond me, but I didn't say anything.

 "Hey guys!
 Did you hear about Mulciber?
 He can't play in this weekends match!"
 Octavius had found us as well, sharing the news as he skidded around the corner.

 "Prongs has just told us," Sirius was grinning madly.
 All three of them were.
 Lynn and I exchanged a look that clearly meant she was thinking the same thing I was--did anybody bother finding out how Agatha was doing?